List of casinos in Alabama: Legality of electronic bingo

 Alabama has had many "electronic bingo" parlors which feature slot machines that are similar to Class II gaming machines.
 The legality of these vary from county to county, and are in a near-constant state of flux.
 In particular, most such parlors were closed through the efforts of an anti-gambling task force put in place by Gov. Bob Riley early in 2010.
 But in March 2010, the Alabama Supreme Court determined that Riley did not have the authority to convene such a task force, but that power rested with Attorney General Troy King.
 Shortly after the task force was sidelined, e-bingo parlors reopened in cities which had previously enacted ordinances permitting and regulating such halls.
 Additionally, Victoryland also reopened after a brief closure.
 (Greenetrack and the three Poarch Band of Indians gaming facilities did not close.)

-At one time, several counties in Alabama featured numerous e-bingo halls, most notably Walker County, with halls large and small mostly concentrated along the former U.S. Highway 78 between Jasper and the Jefferson County line, ranging in size from converted small storefronts to large halls with hundreds of machines.
+At one time, several counties in Alabama featured numerous electronic bingo halls, most notably Walker County, with halls large and small mostly concentrated along the former U.S. Highway 78 between Jasper and the Jefferson County line, ranging in size from converted small storefronts to large halls with hundreds of machines.
 But a ruling in a lawsuit by the Walker County sheriff determined that the machines in the county's halls were illegal, and the halls were forced to close.
 District attorneys in Jefferson County used that ruling to justify their order of closure for halls in that county.
 However, several large halls in Fairfield remained open because the city had passed specific ordinances permitting them.
 Those halls closed during the governor's task force raids in January 2010, but reopened on March 12, 2010 when the task force was invalidated.
 They again closed briefly in April 2010, as a part of the ongoing controversy over their legality and a dispute over jurisdiction between Riley and King.

 In late May 2010, in yet another legal action in the anti-gambling feud between Riley and King, the Alabama Supreme Court determined that Riley had the ultimate authority to appoint an anti-gambling task force.
 Riley then announced plans to reactivate the task force, and the district attorney in the Bessemer Cutoff area of Jefferson County (including Fairfield) advised halls there to shut down immediately, or risk having their machines seized.
 King announced he would no longer interfere with the governor's efforts.
 Halls began closures on May 24, 2010.
 Victoryland and Greenetrack remained open for the time being.
 Poarch Creek operations were not affected, as the state has no jurisdiction over them.